-Since the primary language of instruction is English, the objective of the support programme is to enable the EAL (English as an Additional Language) students to access the complete mainstream class curriculum with minimal accommodations.
-Although students are required to display an English proficiency level commensurate with their grade level prior to enrollment, all SIS staff work together to build EAL students’ skills to a level of proficiency that allows them to confidently navigate the grade-level curriculum.
+Since the primary language of instruction is English, the objective of the support programme is to enable the English as an Additional Language students to access the complete mainstream class curriculum with minimal accommodations.
+Although students are required to display an English proficiency level commensurate with their grade level prior to enrollment, all SIS staff work together to build students’ skills to a level of proficiency that allows them to confidently navigate the grade-level curriculum.

 Support can come in the form of small group language instruction outside of the mainstream classroom for varying amounts of time per week, small group language supports and instruction within the mainstream classroom, modifications, accommodations, and differentiation of the mainstream curriculum by the classroom teacher and other members of the SIS staff.